StrangeJay/-ExamProCo-aws-bootcamp-cruddur-2023/journal/week4.md

 ---
 - I went to my **"dockercompose.yml"** and set my production connection url then i composed up.

-- I went to the frontend URL and no data was being served, this is expected because we haven't loaded a schema.
+- I ran `./bin/db-schema-load prod` in my backend directory, i went to the frontend URL and no data was being served, this is expected because we haven't loaded a schema.

+- I checked my logs and got an error saying my app is unauthenticated.